 Keep It FODMAP Friendly

-This low FODMAP red curry paste is the flavour you've been waiting for!
+This Thai red curry paste is the flavour you've been waiting for!
 Check out the notes below for tips on keeping this recipe FODMAP friendly!

 We'll be using 2-4 dried red Thai peppers in this recipe.
 This works out to 1 pepper per tbsp of curry paste.
 Since most recipes call for 1-2 tbsp of red chili paste, you'll be within Monash's recommended range.